nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Utilities

-The class diagram below shows how the validator classes in implemented to help ensure that the user input is valid. `StockValidator`, `DispenseValidator` and `OrderValidator` inherits from `MedicineValidator`.
+The class diagram below shows how the validator classes is implemented to help ensure that the user input is valid. `StockValidator`, `PrescriptionValidator` and `OrderValidator` inherits from `MedicineValidator`.
 The class methods are also shown in the diagram.

 ![ValidatorClassDiagram](diagrams/diagram_images/ValidatorClassDiagram.png)
 {combine ui, storage, parser, comparators?}

 ### Inventory

-The class diagram below shows how the objects in MediVault is implemented. `Stock`, `Dispense` and `Order` inherits from the abstract `Medicine` class.
+The class diagram below shows how the objects in MediVault is implemented. `Stock`, `Prescription` and `Order` inherits from the abstract `Medicine` class.
 The attributes that each object has is also shown in the diagram.

 ![InventoryClassDiagram](diagrams/diagram_images/InventoryClassDiagram.png)

 ### Errors

+- `InvalidCommandException` will be thrown when the user enters an invalid command.
+- `InvalidDataException` will be thrown when MediVault encountered invalid data in the data files.

 ## Implementation